-The ketogenic diet is a strict diet that is used to help control some types of seizures.
+The ketogenic diet is a very strict diet used to help control some types of seizures.
 It is high in fat, adequate in protein and low in carbohydrates.

 Your child’s doctor will manage the diet.
 The diet:

-- Contains three to four times more fat than carbohydrates and protein
+- Contains three to four times more fat than carbohydrate and protein

 - Makes the body burn fat for energy instead of glucose (sugar)

 When is the ketogenic diet used?

 The diet is most often used in infants, children and teens with any type of seizure that is hard to control with medicine or in which medicines have not worked.

 How does the diet work?